Antisemitism in Islam: 21st century

 France is home to Europe's largest population of Muslims—about 6 million—as well as the continent's largest community of Jews, about 600,000.
 Particularly during the beginning of the second intifada, Muslims attacked synagogues throughout France in solidarity with those in Palestine.
-Many Jews protested, and the acts were declared "Muslim antisemitism".
+A number of Jews protested, and the acts were declared "Muslim antisemitism".
 By 2007, however, attacks were much less severe, and an "all-clear" was perceived.
 However, during the 2008–2009 Gaza War, tensions between the two communities increased and there were several dozen reported instances of Muslim violence such as arson and assaults.
-French Jewish leaders complained of "a diffuse kind of anti-Semitism becoming entrenched in the Muslim community" while Muslim leaders responded that the issues were "political rather than religious" and that Muslim anger is "not against Jews, it's against Israel".
+French Jewish leaders complained of "a diffuse kind of antisemitism becoming entrenched in the Muslim community" while Muslim leaders responded that the issues were "political rather than religious" and that Muslim anger is "not against Jews, it's against Israel".

 On 28 July 2006, at around 4:00 p.m.
 Pacific Time, the Seattle Jewish Federation shooting occurred when Naveed Afzal Haq shot six women, one fatally, at the Jewish Federation of Greater Seattle building in the Belltown neighborhood of Seattle, Washington, United States.
 He shouted, "I'm a Muslim American; I'm angry at Israel" before he began his shooting spree.
 Police have classified the shooting as a hate crime based on what Haq said during a 9-1-1 call.

 In 2012, the Palestinian Authority Grand Mufti of Jerusalem, Muhammad Ahmad Hussein, citing Hadiths, called for the killing of all Jews.

 In Egypt, Dar al-Fadhilah published a translation of Henry Ford's antisemitic treatise, The International Jew, complete with distinctly antisemitic imagery on the cover.

-In 2014 the Anti-Defamation League published a global survey of worldwide antisemitic attitudes, reporting that in the Middle East, 74% of adults agreed with a majority of the survey's eleven antisemitic propositions, including that "Jews have too much power in international financial markets" and that "Jews are responsible for most of the world's wars."
+In 2014, the Anti-Defamation League published a global survey of worldwide antisemitic attitudes, reporting that in the Middle East, 74% of adults agreed with a majority of the survey's eleven antisemitic propositions, including that "Jews have too much power in international financial markets" and that "Jews are responsible for most of the world's wars."